 These days the majority of computers (laptops or desktops) come with CD/DVDburners built in which enable you to listen to music or watch videos and create CD’s and DVD’s. (also known as “burning”)

 Think of your hard drive as a big filing cabinet.
 Bigger is almost always better.
 You can never have too much capacity.
 Photos and videos will take up a large of amount of storage so upgrading from a 500GB hard drive to a 1TB (TB=Terabyte) is a good investment and you might even consider going larger than 1TB.
 If you do begin to run out of space, you can always add a second hard drive later.
 Be realistic.
 If you’re only using the computer for the basics then a 1TB hard drive is not necessary.
-The newer SSD’s (Solid State Drives) for now are smaller capacities and a higher priced but are up to 20 times faster than standard mechanical hard drives.
-We highly recommend them now for those of use that don’t like to wait for that little spinning circle.
+The newer SSD’s (Solid State Drives) are up to 20 times faster than standard mechanical hard drives.
+We highly recommend them now for those of us that don’t like to wait for that little spinning circle to stop spinning!